 The monitoring program will involve monitoring and estimating sediment entrainment prior to and during the first several years of operations following Sites Reservoir construction.
 Monitoring duration will be subject to input from the STT and independent peer review but is anticipated to be at least 5 years to account for hydrological variability.
 Methods for estimating sediment entrainment will be determined during the planning phase and may include measurement of suspended sediment concentration and flow in the Sacramento River upstream and downstream of the RBPP and Hamilton City Pump Station intakes, as well as in the water diverted by each facility.
 Annual monitoring plans and results reporting will be reviewed by the STT, with initial and periodic independent peer reviews facilitated by the Delta Science Program, and will be subject to approval by NMFS, USFWS, and CDFW.

 The second step of the process will involve monitoring and modeling of potential effects relative to performance criteria.
 The specifics of the performance criteria will be developed with the input of the STT and independent peer review.
-The performance criteria would confirm assumption that sediment in diversions is proportional to sediment in river and that less than 5% of the sediment load in the Sacramento River c0uld be entrained by the RBPP and Hamilton City Pump Station intakes.
+The performance criteria would confirm assumption that sediment in diversions is proportional to sediment in river and that less than 5% of the sediment load in the Sacramento River could be entrained by the RBPP and Hamilton City Pump Station intakes.
 These performance criteria are expected to include assessments of habitat indicators such as the percentage of time that turbidity at monitoring stations exceeds an established threshold (e.g., 12 nephelometric turbidity units) (Sommer and Mejia 2013).
 To account for the likely variability in sediment delivery caused by operations (i.e., sediment entrainment) and other factors (e.g., contribution of sediment from other tributaries), sediment modeling (e.g., using methods from Bever et al. 2018) will be used to approximate the incremental effects of operations given the estimates of sediment entrainment made during the first step of the process.
 Assessments of achievement of performance criteria will receive independent scientific peer review and will be subject to approval by NMFS, USFWS, and CDFW.